-I am by no means a rookie mom, I’ve traveled all over the world with children.
-However the thought of moving internationally with a 5-month old terrified me!
-So I did all the research took all the notes and lived to tell you how I survived while moving internationally with a 5-month old.
+I’m going to tell you how I survived traveling internationally with a baby.
+I am by no means a rookie mom; I’ve traveled all over the world with children.
+However, the thought of moving internationally with a 5-month-old terrified me!
+So I did all the research took all the notes, and lived to tell you how I survived while moving internationally with a 5-month-old.

 When we found out that we would be moving to Lithuania and that I would indeed be flying with a five-month-old internationally and living out of a suitcase for two weeks, I started to do a lot of research!
 Below is what I packed and how I packed everything.